5 Simple ways to use your time off to rest, reset and recover from stress

-So how can you ease into your holidays, weekends, and after-hours to feel rested and refreshed?
+So how can you ease into your vacations, weekends, and after-hours to feel rested and refreshed?

-Keep reading for some of our favourite practical techniques to help you manage any lingering stress (using the power of science!) so you can enjoy your free time.
+Keep reading for some of our favorite practical techniques to help you manage any lingering stress (using the power of science!) so you can enjoy your free time.

 1. Mute notifications.

 Enforce quiet hours when it comes to alerts.
 You can’t turn off that thought loop from work if you’re constantly getting updates from your work email, messaging, and so on.

 It’s too easy to get caught up in checking on things "just in case" and telling yourself you’ll only reply to what’s actually urgent.

 The problem with those non-urgent tasks?
 They’re still cluttering up your mental space and spinning your mental wheels when you’re supposed to be giving your busy brain a break.

 Add to that the fact that studies show that constant notifications from work trigger the release of the stress hormone cortisol, which raises your heartbeat, tenses your muscles and even makes your palms sweat—all things best avoided when what you really want is to relax.

 So silence alerts, stay out of your email (no peeking) and try to remember that if something’s a true-blue emergency and you’re the person to handle it, your coworkers are likely to pick up the phone and go the extra mile to get in touch.